ahathaway821/w266-gutenberg-quiz/README.md

 In the library/retrieval folder, you will find scripts to pull back relevant text passages based on a query using tfidf.
 The majority of this functionality lives within tfidf_passage_retrieval.py, and can be run with the passage_retrieval.ipynb notebook.

 ### Models
+The primary transformer-pointer-generator model can be found in model_notebooks at transformer_pointer_generator.ipynb.

+Previous attempts at a basic LSTM based seq2seq model and a neural machine translation with attention base, halway through conversion to a question answering model, are included as well.

 Code References: